pnp/sp-dev-fx-extensions/samples/react-application-botframework-chat/README.md

 This sample illustrates the following concepts on top of the SharePoint Framework:

-* using the Bot Framework webchat React component as some kind of flyout webpart in modern pages
+* using the Bot Framework webchat React component as some kind of flyout web part in modern pages
 * adding a bot to modern pages and let users interact with a bot hosted in the Azure Bot Service